Skip to main content

 Swim into Sea Turtle Week

 Sea turtles are a key part of marine ecosystems worldwide but face many threats.
-NOAA works to protect and conserve six sea turtle species found in U.S. waters.
+NOAA works to conserve and recover six sea turtle species found in U.S. waters.
 All are threatened or endangered.

 Illustrated swimming sea turtles on banner for Sea Turtle Week